mo3000/xmlparser/README.md

 - support tags recurtion
 - tag may contain one or more property
 - CDATA content
+- parser return an ast in "case class" form, it's printable , and can be put back to string(with indentation !) using "`result`.pretty"

 a posiable xml content like: